The view of Volcan Agua from our home on the hills.

 One of the highlights of our days in Antigua was the beautiful Airbnb perched above the city where we stayed.
 While this was a work trip for me and my mom Linda, it was also a summer break trip for my three kids.
 We needed a big enough place for all of us to relax, and a place for my husband to work from remotely.
 While we were a good 10 minute drive to town, the view of the volcanoes and city below made any commute so worth it!

 For those of us design obsessed, a great house makes all the difference in enjoying a trip like this.
-Here is a LINK to the house - we definitely recommend it.
+Here is a

 We then took the three hour drive to complete our trip from Antigua to Lake Atitlan.
 We shared the road with the ubiquitous Guatemalan chicken buses, which brought back memories of our trip back in the 90's - lovely to see them from comfort of a hired car!
 Ah backpacking memories!

-We were delighted to be staying right on the lake in a funky, rustic home with a huge garden and a badminton court for the kids.
+We were delighted to be staying right on the lake in a funky,

 We explored Panajachel on foot, and quickly got the hang of hiring tuktuks to get us back to our house after a long day of walking.
 One of the highlights of the trip came not long after we arrived, the Sunday market in Chichicastanego.
 We took a day trip to the town, about a 90 minute drive from Pana.
 Here, twice a week, vendors from all the surrounding mountain villages come to sell everything from vegetables, to electronics, to kitchen gadgets - yes I even bought a handy little jalapeno corer!
 But what we were really after were the booths of vintage huilpils and other textiles that are bought and sold at this famous trading spot.